Communication situations are any kind of situation in which communication takes place.

 Such conversations may occur between two individuals, in which case we refer to them as 1-on-1 conversations.
 Or, they may occur between more than two individuals, in which case they may be referred to as group discussions

-• Think about what you want to say;
+• What you want to say,

-• Think about how the other people may respond;
+• How the other people may respond,

-• Think about how the conversation may unfold;
+• How the conversation may unfold, and

-• Think about how the conversation may end.
+• How the conversation may end.

-If the conversation is planned in advance by all parties, with a clear agenda, date, time, and place, it is usually referred to as a “meeting”.
+If the conversation is planned in advance by all parties, with a clear agenda, date, time, and place, it is usually referred to as a meeting.

-How to have better planned conversations
+Tips to have better planned conversations

 For a planned conversation to go well, you need to come prepared.
 Luckily, as these types of conversations are pre-arranged, you have time to get ready.
-Here are some tips for better planned conversations:

-• Think about what you might be asked — A conversation is a two-way street, and you can only prepare to an extent.
+• Think about what you might be asked.
+A conversation is a two-way street, and you can only prepare to an extent.
 However, you can try to anticipate potential questions and bottlenecks and plan for them.

 Unplanned conversations